 We offer two ways to be listed as an OEM of elementary OS in our store, with differing requirements and benefits.

-Model-by-model approval with those specific models featured in our store.
+Per-model approval, with each model featured in our store.

 System Settings offers several advantages to OEMs shipping elementary OS.
 From its pluggable architecture to easily-provided branding, System Settings was designed with OEMs in mind.

 System Settings (codenamed Switchboard) uses a concept of “Plugs” to provide pluggable settings for various hardware and software concerns.
 For example, Mouse & Touchpad settings are provided by a plug.

 OEMs can develop and ship custom plugs if special or unique hardware in the machine requires configuration in addition to what is available by default in elementary OS; for example, special sensors or input methods not present in most hardware.
 If relevant to a broader set of users, contributing it upstream to the existing plugs is highly encouraged.Documentation

 The About plug displays system information to the user and provides several system-wide actions, such as restoring settings, reporting issues, and getting help.
 In addition to software information (like the OS version), it also provides a space for hardware information.
 By default, this is filled in with a generic image and the system’s hostname.
 However, OEMs can provide custom branded data for this section.

 oem.conf file, OEMs can fill in the manufacturer name, product name, model number, and manufacturer URL.
 An image can also be provided which replaces the generic hardware icon.